If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 This is the core difference we’re educating:

-Qualified is built to optimize conversations and routing.
-Aimdoc is built to optimize the buyer experience—especially AI-led product demos and trial activation.
+Qualified is built to optimize enterprise conversations, routing, and alerts.
+Aimdoc is built specifically for B2B SaaS to optimize the buyer experience end-to-end (chat, routing, alerts, and deeper product education).

 Quick decision